Bluey26/richtext-editor-qt/README.md

 After that you will have a `textedit` binary which you can link to certain file formats.

+**To see an introduction of the program capabilities, open example.html or example.md using the program.**

 At the moment, the program can write/open the following formats:
 - .TXT
 - .MD (Markdown)